How Much Gap Is Accepted For Study In Australia

 • Why your plan is credible

 A study gap is easier to accept when the whole story is consistent.
-If the documents say one thing and the Statement of Purpose says another, the application becomes weaker.
+If your documents say one thing and your SOP says another, the application becomes weaker.

 Student Visa Subclass 500 Requirements to Keep in Mind